adesst/docker-xampp-php5-sox/README.md

 ## xampp-docker
 Fork From https://github.com/cswl/xampp-docker

-Docker image containg the latest XAMPP PHP 5.6.
+Docker image containg Ubuntu 18.04, XAMPP PHP 5.6.

 The install.js script is a temporary workaround for building XAMPP in docker.
 Note: This image was built for development purposes.